 Floats are provided to departments for incidental expenses, which can be requested through the online cash form.
 A designated member of staff will be granted a float and is personally responsible for its' safe keeping.
-The petty cash box must be kept locked in a secure place in compliance with the requirements of College insurers when not in use and will be subject to periodic checks by the Finance Manager or another person nominated.
+The petty cash box must be kept locked in a secure place in compliance with the requirements of College insurers when not in use and will be subject to periodic checks by the Head of Finance and Student Funding or another person nominated.